 What’s important is that you choose your conduct based off of what you think is right or wrong.
 It may be unfortunate that there could more good advanced in the world by you choosing an alternative action, but choosing a bad means for a good end is never justified.

-What’s important is that you choose your conduct based off of what produces the most good.
-If you can make the world better, and don’t do it, you are at least minimally morally responsible for the world being less well off than it otherwise could have been.
+What’s important is that you choose your conduct based off what produces the most good.
+If you can make the world better and don’t do it, you are at least minimally morally responsible for the world being less well off than it otherwise could have been.
 Whether you get your hands dirty to pursue a good end or not do something that would create a better situation, your hands are still dirty.

-nother option is to stay within the organization whilst trying to change it.
+Another option is to stay within the organization whilst trying to change it.
 This perspective acknowledges the obligation to help while not accepting the undesirable features, but I still have to wonder whether, by promoting the organization (via participation in the organization’s projects, etc.), I am also promoting the organization’s policies.

 Of course, there are other alternatives, such as finding other organizations that pursue similar ends without having the undesired exclusivity, but the question is whether those organizations are as effective as the Boy Scouts of America due to its cultural entrenchment.